SoftwareEngineeringToolDemos/FSE-2014-ConceptCloud/build-vm/README.md

 * Vagrantfile.
 This is the script and the configuration file which creates the VM containing the OS which is Ubuntu 14.04 and provisions all the pre-requisites required for the ConceptCloud tool.
+* vm-contents
+This folder contains the scripts and files for provisioning the VM.

 ### Environment
 * VM: Ubuntu 14.04 64 bit box with guest additions (Same as the previous hand made VM)